-f) Coexistence: Not applicable.
+f) COEXISTENCE: Not applicable.

-g) Labeling: GE labeling is not required in Morocco.
+g) LABELING and TRACEBILITY: GE labeling is not required in Morocco.
 However, on several occasions, European customers and consumer groups have requested from their Moroccan suppliers that exported products be free from GE products (e.g., vegetable oil in canned sardines, tomatoes, etc.).
-For consumer products entering Morocco, a GE-free label may be included to avoid potentially being asked to provide a GE-free certificate. h) Monitoring and Testing: Morocco has a history of partnering with EU laboratories especially France. i) Low Level Presence (LLP) Policy: Not applicable. j) Additional Regulatory Requirements: Not applicable. k) Intellectual Property Right (IPR): Available on ONSSA's website and summarized in a GAIN report, in 1997, Morocco issued its basic law #9-94 for IPR of plant variety protection, later enforced on October 28, 2002, with the publication of various implementing orders.
-In April 2018, ONSSA has published a Bulletin No.29 regarding a summary of plant varieties that had undergone consideration for protection but with no reference made to GE-products.
-I) Cartagena Protocol Ratification: Morocco signed the Cartagena Protocol in May 2000, ratified it on April 25, 2011, and it entered into force on July 24, 2011.
+For consumer products entering Morocco, a GE-free label may be included to avoid potentially being asked to provide a GE-free certificate. h) MONITORING AND TESTING: Morocco has a history of partnering with EU laboratories, especially in France. i) LOW LEVEL PRESENCE (LLP) POLICY: Not applicable. j) ADDITIONAL REGULATORY REQUIREMENTS: Morocco requires official registration of all new plant varieties.
+For the list of required documents and cost for ONSSA to issue variety approval see link. k) INTELLECTUAL PROPERTY RIGHT (IPR): Available on ONSSA's website and summarized in a GAIN report, in 1997, Morocco issued its basic law #9-94 for IPR of plant variety protection, later enforced on October 28, 2002, with the publication of various implementing orders.
+I) CARTAGENA PROTOCOL RATIFICATION: Morocco signed the Cartagena Protocol in May 2000, ratified it on April 25, 2011, and it entered into force on July 24, 2011.
 The Ministry of Energy, Mining, Water and Environment is the focal point, which serves as a liaison for information and compliance.
-In October 2011, ONSSA took charge of the implementation of the Cartagena protocol.
+In October 2011, ONSSA took charge of the implementation of the Cartagena Protocol.
 On February 15, 2013, Morocco published its National Biosafety Framework, but has not established a corresponding legal framework.
-On December 9, 2011 Morocco signed the Nagoya Protocol on Access and Benefit-sharing.
-The Moroccan Government Council and the Ministerial Council approved the Protocol on March 22 and June 17, 2012, respectively; however, the Government of Morocco has yet to ratify it. m) International Treaties/Fora: Morocco is a member of the WTO, the IPPC, and the Codex Alimentarius. n) Related Issues: None PART C: MARKETING a) Public/Private Opinions: Moroccan researchers are largely aware of biotechnology's promise to help Morocco alleviate national food security challenges.
-Meanwhile, policymakers, while open to finding pragmatic solutions, will look to follow Europe for the foreseeable future. b) Market Acceptance: Morocco's biggest challenge in biotechnology is the misconception that acceptance of biotechnology may negatively affect demand in the EU for Moroccan agricultural exports, especially fruits and vegetables. c) Marketing Studies: Not applicable.

-CHAPTER 2: ANIMAL BIOTECHNOLOGY

-PART D: PRODUCTION AND TRADE

-- a) Product Development: To safeguard its citrus crop, Morocco has researched using Oxitec's a GE self-limiting medfly; however, open field trials have not been approved.
+On December 9, 2011, Morocco signed the Nagoya Protocol on Access and Benefit Sharing.
+The Moroccan Government Council and the Ministerial Council approved the Protocol on March 22 and June 17, 2012, respectively; however, the Government of Morocco has yet to ratify it. m) INTERNATIONAL TREATIES/FORA: Morocco is a member of the World Trade Organization (WTO), the International Plant Protection Convention (IPPC), and the Codex Alimentarius. n) RELATED ISSUES: None PART C: MARKETING a) PUBLIC/PRIVATE OPINIONS: Moroccan researchers are largely aware of biotechnology's promise to help Morocco alleviate national food security challenges.
+Meanwhile, policymakers, while open to finding pragmatic solutions, will look to follow Europe for the foreseeable future. b) MARKET ACCEPTANCE/STUDIES: Morocco's biggest challenge in biotechnology is the misconception that acceptance of biotechnology may negatively affect demand in the EU for Moroccan agricultural exports, especially fruits and vegetables.
+CHAPTER 2: ANIMAL BIOTECHNOLOGY PART D: PRODUCTION AND TRADE a) PRODUCT DEVELOPMENT: To safeguard its citrus crop, Morocco has researched using Oxitec's GE self-limiting medfly; however, open field trials have not been approved.
 Netted trials in collaboration with SAOAS took place in 2016.
-The developer claims that the results showed Oxitec's Medfly successfully suppressed the wild population and suggests the self-limiting Medfly could be used in combination with other methods as part of an integrated pest management approach.
+The developer claims that the results showed Oxitec's Medfly successfully suppressed the wild population and suggests the self-limiting Medfly could be used in combination with other methods as part of an integrated pest management approach. b) COMMERCIAL PRODUCTION: None.

-- b) Commercial Production: None.